John S. Jacobs: Publication history

 The idea to write down their experiences as slaves cannot have been new to the Jacobs siblings.
 As early as 1845 Frederick Douglass had written A Narrative of the Life of Frederick Douglass, an American Slave.
-John S. himself was the one to urge his sister to write down her story.
+Jacobs himself was the one to urge his sister to write down her story.
 Abolitionist and feminist Amy Post whom Harriet Jacobs had come to know through John, finally was the person to convince Harriet, who in 1853 started working on her Incidents in the Life of a Slave Girl, published in January 1861.